-If the buyer obtains acceptance by shareholders of 90 per cent of the total number of shares to which the offer relates (other than shares already held by the buyer, its related corporations or their respective nominees as at the date of the offer and excluding any shares held as treasury shares), the buyer will be entitled to give notice to the remaining shareholders to compulsorily acquire their shares; however, section 215 confers on a dissenting shareholder the right to apply to court to object to such a squeeze-out.
+If the buyer obtains acceptances from shareholders who hold not less than 90 per cent of the total number of shares to which the offer relates (other than shares already held, or treated as held, by the buyer as at the date of the offer and excluding any shares held as treasury shares), the buyer will be entitled to give notice to the remaining shareholders to compulsorily acquire their shares.
+However, section 215 confers on a dissenting shareholder the right to apply to court to object to such a squeeze-out.